Cybersecurity Risk Mapping: a Step-by-Step Guide

 What is risk mapping?

-First and foremost, risk mapping consists of a table organised around a colour classification (“heatmap”) of threats to a company.
-Though its implementation seems simple, the organisation it entails is cumbersome and involves stakeholders at every level of a business.
+First and foremost, risk mapping consists of a table organized around a color classification (“heatmap”) of threats to a company.
+Though its implementation seems simple, the organization it entails is cumbersome and involves stakeholders at every level of a business.

-The French media company Agefi (an economic and financial agency) defines risk mapping as “identifying, evaluating, prioritising, and managing the risks which come with an organisation’s activities”.
+The French media company Agefi (an economic and financial agency) defines risk mapping as “identifying, evaluating, prioritizing, and managing the risks which come with an organization’s activities”.

 As part of a risk management process related to cybersecurity breaches, risk mapping has two goals:

-• identifying and managing key risks to ensure the organisation's cybersecurity;
+• identifying and managing key risks to ensure the organization's cybersecurity;

 • granting general management and the information systems division sufficient resources to set up successful and effective preventive measures.

 The result of this methodology is a map – a sort of graphic representation.
-It summarises a company’s risks within a double entry table:
+It summarizes a company’s risks within a double entry table:

 • the horizontal axis represents a risk’s degree of seriousness, ranging from minor to major, or even “catastrophic” depending on the scale that you wish to adopt.